komal-pb/to-dolistreact/README.md

 - The task appears below in a list
 - Use the edit button to modify a task
 - Use the delete button to remove a task
-- Tasks persist in localStorage even after refreshing
+- Tasks persist in MySQL

 ---